Universiteit Leiden

 Children's Rights Moot Court

 The bi-annual Children’s Rights Moot Court (CRM), organised by the Department of Child Law in partnership with Baker McKenzie, was initiated by Leiden Law School in 2014 on the occasion of the 25th Anniversary of the United Nations Convention on the Rights of the Child.
 The Moot Court offers students the opportunity to engage with each other at an international moot court dealing with complex and highly topical children’s rights issues.
-The sixth edition will take place in 2025.
+The sixth edition will take place from 7 April - 16 April 2025.

 For Who?